adedner/dune-fempy/doc/installation.rst

 First note that our docker image requires access to more memory then is allocated by default to the docker application under MAC OS.
-This can be changed ...
+This can be changed in the preferences menu for the docker application (possibly under advanced settings).
+Here the number of CPU can also be increases to imrpove performance.

 To get X forwarding to work in Docker requires additionally ``xquartz`` and ``socat`` as discussed